 ABC limited, on 31st March, has the following list of assets with depreciation amount to be charged in the books of account:

-Please pass the compound journal entry individually and in compound format.
+Please pass the compound journal entry individually and in a compound format.

 Mr. ABC put his son to B-school for management studies.
 There he paid $ 90,000, including all the components.
 The list of the component of the same are as given below:

 Please pass compound journal entry in the books of B-school individually and compounded one.

 - Better presentation – Compound entries present the data in a better manner as compared to separate entries.

-- Data available in Summarise Form – Compound entries present the data in the summary which gives better bird’s eye view for the analysis.
+- Data available in Summarise Form – Compound entries present the data in summary, which gives a better bird’s eye view for the analysis.

-- Requires Expertise – To frame compound entry for all the task is not a cup of tea for all individuals.
+- Requires Expertise – To frame compound entry for all the tasks is not a cup of tea for all individuals.
 Many items like leasesLeasesLeasing is an arrangement in which the asset's right is transferred to another person without transferring the ownership.
 In simple terms, it means giving the asset on hire or rent.
 The person who gives the asset is “Lessor,” the person who takes the asset on rent is “Lessee.”, etc., require a high level of professional expertise.
 It’s not easy to frame such entries in compound form.

 - Chances of misreporting – While framing compounding entries, utmost care is needed to be taken that applicable standard, guidelines, and rules are duly followed.
 If care is not taken, then there are high chances that data will be misreported, and applicable standard’s disclosure requirement may breach.

 Thus, compound entry is a more efficient form of accountancy, which enhances the productivity of the accountant and leads to a better accounting presentation.
 As per the applicable standard and guidelines in a particular nation, the accountant can frame compound journal entry and try to optimize the time and efforts.